 Eliza was also in High Road Wheelock in 1881, with her other daughter.
 Mary Ann (1853-) married Edward Birchall (1854-1903), age 26, a joiner in 1873.
 Mary Ann they had 3 children George (1875-1960), age 6, John (1877-), age 4, Edward (1878-), age 3 & Harry (1881-) age 2 months.
 Eliza Knapper, mother in law, 49, was a nurse/midwife.

-Daniel died on 5th of June 1892 in Wheelock, age 66, from an epileptic fit occurring on 29 May 1892
+Daniel Knapper (1826-92) labourer, died on 5 June 1892 in Wheelock age 66.
+He died from an epileptic fit occurring on 29 May 1892

 Harry Knapper's cousin, Frank Knapper, confirms his paternal grandfather was called George Knapper (1854-) who was the son of Daniel.
 Daniel was a metallurgist who came to Crewe to specialise in steels for railway engine tyres.
 He was comparatively wealthy and lived in a large house in Wheelock.
 He was married in Wheelock church.